-During the three months ended April 30, 2022 and 2021, the Company recorded stock-based compensation expense associated with the ESPP of \$0.4 million and \$0.6 million, respectively.
-As of April 30, 2022, total unrecognized compensation cost related to ESPP was \$0.4 million, net of estimated forfeitures, which will be amortized over a weighted-average remaining period of 0.38 years.
+During the three months ended April 30, 2023 and 2022, the Company recorded stock-based compensation expense associated with the ESPP of \$0.4 million for each period.
+As of April 30, 2023, total unrecognized compensation cost related to the ESPP was \$0.5 million, net of estimated forfeitures, which will be amortized over a weighted-average remaining period of 0.38 years.